MerlinR/CLI_notes/README.md

     -c | --config               Alter the configurations for CLI notes -h | --help                 The help menu

+## Configuration
+The configuration file for notes is stored under `$HOME`, such as `~/.notes/notes.cfg` The config files stores what markdown format to use and the notes directory path.

 ## Installation
 Notes requires `python3` for installation and can be installed via: